 Environmental policy

-According to the UNDP, government expenditure on education as a percentage of GDP was 7.1 in 2020.
-The literacy rate among Sierra Leoneans aged 15 years and older was 43.2% in the same year.
-Both of these statistics indicate positive trends.
-The U.N.
-Education Index 2020 ranks Sierra Leone 182nd out of 189 assessed countries.
+According to UNESCO, government expenditure on education as a percentage of GDP was 8.8% in 2020.
+The literacy rate among Sierra Leoneans aged 15 years and older was 43% in 2018.

 Education / R&D policy